 Moreover, in the U.S., two types of elections are conducted: a general election and a special or by-election.
 General elections are those held on fixed dates for choosing officers for regular periods of time.
 In general election the voters can exercise their choice by casting ballots.
 Every one having the qualifications of an elector has a right to participate in every general election[ii].
 Special elections are held to fill a political office that has become vacant between regularly scheduled elections, or to vote upon some special measure[iii].

-The U S. is a constitutional democracy and the constitution grants to all citizens a right to participate in the choice of elected officials without restriction[iv].
+The U S. is a constitutional republic and the constitution grants to all citizens a right to participate in the choice of elected officials without restriction[iv].
 This grant to the people of the opportunity for choice is not to be nullified by a state.
 Constitutional rights would be of little value when the right is indirectly denied.
 Initiatives like referendum and recall elections are used in the political process of the U.S. as an extension of democracy.
 Initiatives are ways of allowing citizens to initiate changes within the U.S. political structure.

 [i] Cofield v.
 Farrell, 38 Okla.
 608, 613 (Okla.
 1913).